-First of all, only those financial interests that may be related to your research/institutional responsibilities must be disclosed.
-Secondly, you will only need to disclose income from these retirement accounts/mutual funds if you have control of the investment decisions for the individual funds.
+There are some exclusions.
+For example, you will only need to disclose income from retirement accounts/mutual funds if you have control of the investment decisions for the individual funds.

-If I am PHS (Public Health Service) funded (such as NIH), do I need to take any additional COI training?
+Do I need to take any COI training?

-Yes, you are required to take additional COI training.
+Yes, all investigators are required to take COI training.
 The University uses the Collaborative Institutional Training Initiative (CITI) website.
-Instructions to the training can be found here (PDF).
+Instructions to the training can be found here.

 My research is not funded.
-Do I need to fill out the COI forms?
+Do I need to submit a certification and disclosure?1

 I filed a COI Certification and Disclosure form last year.
 Do I need to file another one this year?

-I don’t understand one (or more) of the questions on the forms.
-Where do I go for help?
+I don’t understand one (or more) of the questions on ICON – where do I go for help?

-We are aware that some of the wording on the forms may be unfamiliar.
-However, certain language must remain specific to the federal regulations at 42 CFR Part 50 and 45 CFR Part 94.
+We are aware that some of the wording may be unfamiliar; however certain language must remain specific to the federal regulations at 42 CFR Part 50 and 45 CFR Part 94.
 Our office is here to help with any questions/concerns you may have.
-You can send an email to email@example.com or contact Penny Maher.
+You can send an email to email@example.com or telephone Penny Maher at 713-743-9255.